apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

 history_collection_name = history
 ```

-After the file has created successfully by the script, review the configuration (e.g.: if 1 of the Solr is not up yet, and you do not want to use its REST API for operations, you can remove its url from the urls of infra_solr section or you can change backup locations for different collections etc.)
+After the file has created successfully by the script, review the configuration (e.g.: if 1 of the Solr is not up yet, and you do not want to use its REST API for operations, you can remove its host from the hosts of infra_solr section or you can change backup locations for different collections etc.).
+Also if it's not required to backup e.g. Atlas collections (so you are ok to drop those), you can change the `enabled` config of the collections section to false.``

 [![asciicast](https://asciinema.org/a/xsdPY8wReNJwFfqU9t5FtLWeR.png)](https://asciinema.org/a/xsdPY8wReNJwFfqU9t5FtLWeR?speed=2)